Settling the Score with Mr. Zoldan

 “Don’t you know why I’m here?” he pressed, his tone tightening, gaining heat.

 “What?”
 I could barely draw air.
-Cold flooded me, absolute.
 My legs turned to lead.

 “I came to tell you, excellent work on the Medicine and Shabbat case.”
 His voice steadied, even warmed.
 “I spoke to the VP yesterday.
 They were blown away.
 Said you can tell it’s a man’s thinking, sharp, structured.
 Up until now, a woman handled their portfolio.
 Congratulations.”

-I didn’t hear most of it.
-The words slid past me, meaningless noise.
-Only one fact landed, hard and bright: He doesn’t know.
+Most of it didn't even register, the words slid past me.
+Only one fact landed, hard and bright: He doesn’t know yet.
 He hasn’t seen it.
 He hasn’t opened the email.

 Air rushed back into my lungs.
-My pulse surged, chaotic but alive.
-Hope, thin, fragile, but real, flared inside me.
+A glimmer of hope, fragile but real, flickered inside me.

 Maybe I can fix this.
 Maybe...